0phoi5/scripts/useful_links.md

 A bunch of useful links for Linux Admin related resources.

+## RHEL
+- How to register and subscribe a RHEL system to the Red Hat Customer Portal using Red Hat Subscription-Manager - https://access.redhat.com/solutions/253273
+- Installing VMware Tools in a Linux virtual machine using Red Hat Package Manager (RPM) - https://kb.vmware.com/s/article/1018392

 ## AWS
 - How to Host Static Website using AWS Amplify - https://www.youtube.com/watch?v=CRwCqUxGHE8
 - Batch Upload Files to Amazon S3 Using the AWS CLI - https://aws.amazon.com/getting-started/hands-on/backup-to-s3-cli/
 - EBS Snapshot Management Using AWS Lambda and CloudWatch - https://medium.com/nerd-for-tech/ebs-snapshot-management-using-aws-lambda-and-cloudwatch-d961fdbe3772
 - Configure a Lambda function to assume an IAM role in another AWS account - https://repost.aws/knowledge-center/lambda-function-assume-iam-role
+- How to encrypt EBS volumes of a running EC2 instance - https://hackernoon.com/how-to-encrypt-ebs-volumes-of-a-running-ec2-instance-a2236b0b45

 ## Ansible
 - 7 Tips To Turbo-charge Your Ansible - https://shadow-soft.com/blog/tech/turbo-charge-your-ansible